 Ketosis in dairy cows and the role of choline

-International Dairy Topics, janvier 2014
+International Dairy Topics, January 2014

 During the start of a lactation dairy cows enter a stage of negative energy balance.
 The reason behind this is that energy output for milk production is higher than the energy intake from the consumed feed.
 Body reserves in the form of fat will be mobilised and this may lead to fatty liver and (subclinical) ketosis.
 Choline is known for its positive effects in such a case.
 This article looks at the exact role of choline and in what form choline should be supplied.